 Select the marital status, number of children, and profession of the users that you want to serve your ads to.
 For example, you can serve your ads for new construction projects to families expecting a baby.

 Data about one's marital status and profession is based on their behavior on the internet.
 For example, if a user searches for infant formula and orders taxis with car seats, you can assume that they have a small child.
-A user's profession is determined based on what professional sites they visit: for example, resources about advertising or programming.
+A user's profession is determined based on what professional sites they visit, like resources about advertising or programming.

 - Behavioral indicators

 - Behavioral indicators reflect users' characteristics and preferences.
-You can specify how often they watch TV, use the Internet, what devices they have, and what kind of car they drive.
+You can specify how often they watch TV or use the internet, which companies they visit, what devices they use, and what kind of car they drive.
 For example, ads for a new model of TV can be served to users who watch TV a lot or who have a Smart TV.
 Within one category, behavioral features can be combined using “OR”, or “AND” can be used to combine different categories.Note.
 Be careful not to confuse behavioral indicators with interests.
 For example, a user whose interests include Autos searches for information about cars or reads feature articles, whereas a user with the Motorists indicator has a car.

 Indicate what interests the users that you want to see your ads have.
 Interests are determined based on visited sites and the topics of search queries.
 You can't join more than three interest sets using the “AND” operator in your profile.
 You can't join more than 10 interests using the “OR” operator in the same set.

 For example, let's say your daycare ads target moms who want to return to work and need someone to watch their kids.
-If you select both data types in the same set, your ads will either be served to people who are looking for work, or people who are looking for a nanny.
-To serve your ads to people who are looking for work and a nanny simultaneously, enter two interest sets.
-In the first set, select “Nanny” as your interest, and in the second set — “Search for work”.
+If you select both data types in the same set, your ads will either be served to people who are looking for work, or people who are looking for childcare.
+To serve your ads to people who are looking for work and childcare simultaneously, enter two interest sets.
+In the first set, select “Babysitters” as your interest, and in the second set select “Job search”.

 For each set, you must enter the type of interests: long-term (if they have demonstrated continuous interest), short-term (if they have been interested in it for a few days), or both.
 Short-term interests are updated in real time, whereas long-term ones are updated once daily.